kailash-manasarovar/statement/docs/timeline/2026/june.md

     ![Elon is Rahu](../../content/images/elon-is-rahu.png)

 - If only God could get his hands on that tech.
 We might be able to fix our colossal mess.
-Perhaps this is *all* this story is about.
+- Perhaps this is *all* this story is about.
+- Perhaps God needed a very special person for this, someone who wouldn't even know the task themselves till they'd achieved it.
-- It's been too easy to get distracted by the hoards of evil demons pretending to be human.
+- It's been too easy to get distracted by the hoards of evil demons pretending to be human to think about these higher ideas mostly.
-- And some people (most people) clearly don't give a damn about our beautiful world that God gave us to take care of.
+- And some people (most people) clearly don't give a damn about our beautiful world that God gave us to take care of in perpetuity.

 ![Bye bye Evilon](../../content/images/bye-bye-evilon.png)